donkirkby/book-blender/README.md

   the holidays.
 (1,500 words)
 * [Luck], by Mark Twain - How a military "genius" made a name for himself.
   (1,700 words)
+* [The Funny Young Gentleman], by Charles Dickens - a Victorian gentleman plays the fool to entertain his friends.
+Some of them even appreciate it.
+(1,300 words)
 * [Nyarlathotep], by H. P. Lovecraft - An ancient god returns for the end of the world.
 Solve some of the easier stories before this one, or the challenging vocabulary will fill you with aeehinnopprs.
 (1,100 words)